Josh Lowe Player Props: Rays vs. White Sox

 Josh Lowe At The Plate

-- Lowe has six doubles, four home runs and four walks while hitting .373.
+- Lowe is batting .345 with six doubles, four home runs and four walks.

-- Lowe will look to extend his six-game hitting streak.
-He's batting .444 with one homer during his last outings.

-- In 80.0% of his 15 games this season, Lowe has picked up at least one hit.
-He's also had seven multi-hit games.

-- He has gone deep in four games this year (26.7%), homering in 7.3% of his chances at the plate.
+- He has gone deep in four games this year (25.0%), leaving the park in 6.8% of his chances at the plate.

-- Lowe has driven in a run in nine games this season (60.0%), including five games with more than one RBI (33.3%).
+- Lowe has an RBI in nine of 16 games this year, with multiple RBI in five of them.
 He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.